This slab apple pie combines buttery crust, sweet, juicy apples, and warm cinnamon spice into a dessert that can feed a crowd!

-Have you ever volunteered to make Thanksgiving dessert, only to realize that you need to make something that will serve 20+ people?
+Have you ever volunteered to make dessert for a group or a holiday meal, only to realize that you need to make something that will serve 20+ people?

 It’s all the glory and deliciousness of an apple pie, in a BIG BAKING DISH!